Synaptic plasticity alters the nature of chaos transition in neural networks: Replica analysis details of non-equilibrium learning dynamics

 where the single-variable effective Hamiltonian for the feedback learning is given below.

 Hence, applying the replica trick, we manage to complete the quenched disorder average and get the free energy.

-We are interested in the zero temperature limit with the same reason claimed before.
+We are interested in the zero-temperature limit for the same reason claimed before.
 To get a physically meaningful free energy in this limit, we have to adopt the following scaling behavior.

 One can thus get the scaling behavior of the effective Hamiltonian as follows,

 Here $\sigma=\sqrt{1+\beta g^2(q-Q)} \rightarrow \sqrt{1+g^2 \chi}$.